RaviTeja110820/aws/AWS Essentials.md

 ***Resource Tags*** are user-defined label that has a key-value pair of variable character length.
 It is assigned to AWS resources as metadata for administration and management purposes.

 ***AWS Identity and Access Management (IAM)*** is a service that you can use to manage access to AWS services and resources.

+***IAM Identity Federation*** allows access to the AWS environment using a central single sign-on (SSO) set of credentials from third-party or corporate active directory.
+Federation uses open standards such as SAML2.0 to transact identity information between identity provider (IdP) the respective applications

 ***AWS Key Management Service (AWS KMS)*** enables you to create, manage, and use cryptographic keys.This service is used for creating and managing of keys and control the use of encryption across a wide range of AWS services and in your applications.
 The basic usage of this to protect the data at various stages like in-transit, rest, etc..